2021 Exam Information

 Exam questions assess the course concepts and skills outlined in the course framework.
-For more information on exam weighting, download the AP Art History Course and Exam Description (CED).
-Scoring guidelines for each of the sample free-response questions in the CED are also available, along with a scoring rubric that applies to Free Response Question 2: Visual/Contextual Analysis, regardless of specific question prompt.
+For more information on exam weighting and scoring, download the AP Art History Course and Exam Description (CED).

 Encourage your students to visit the AP Art History student page for exam information and exam practice.